 • Desire to teach and work with young people from varying economic backgrounds

-• A working knowledge of the natural sciences and experience working in the outdoors especially in inclement weather
+• Experience working in the outdoors, especially in inclement weather

-• Desire to protect and conserve mountain ecosystems
+• Desire to protect, conserve, and promote mountain ecosystems

 • Valid driver’s license